Mângpawrha: Chieftainship

 His brother Lallianvunga was assigned the Eastern Lushai Hills and Mângpawrha was granted the right to expand westwards.
 However, western expansion required the confrontation of Palian and Zadêng chiefs.

 Mângpawrha's capture

-During this time period, the chief Palian opponent towards Mângpawrha's expansion was Lalrihua (father of Lalsuthlaha), who clashed and went to war with Mângpawrha for cultivatable land.
+During this time period, the chief Palian opponent towards Mângpawrha's expansion was Lalrihua (father of Lalsuthlaha), who clashed and went to war with Mângpawrha for cultivable land.
 After the British annexed Kachari Kingdom in 1830 they began to invest in policies to curb Lushai raids in the new territories.
 Two Meitei villages were placed under authority of the Manipur's King's relatives Ram Singh and Tribumjit Singh.
 The British government provided guns and ammunitions to these frontier settlements.
 Lalrihua, the Palian chief coordinated with these frontier villages to attack Mângpawrha.
 The surprise attack succeeded and Mângpawrha was captured and taken as Lalrihua's captive.
 During captivity, Mângpawrha was coerced into making a promise to not conduct any raids on British territory.
 Mângpawrha was later freed after his villagers ransomed him.